 Don is a member and past president of the Mississippi Association of Petroleum Landmen.
 He is also a past chairman of the Mississippi Food Network, a non-profit organization that is one of approximately 200 food banks in the United States.
 The Mississippi Food Network supplies food to over 300 agencies in 71 counties in Mississippi.
 He currently serves on advisory boards of The Salvation Army and The McClean Fletcher Center.
 The Mcclean Fletcher Center aids and counsels children ages 4-18 that have lost an immediate family member.

-Don is a long time member of Northminster Baptist Church in Jackson, MS, and has been married for 36 years to the former Holley Ann Herrin, and they have one daughter, one son and five grandchildren.
+Don is a member of Christ United Methodist Church in Jackson, MS. He has been married for 42 years to the former Holley Ann Herrin, and they have one daughter, one son and five grandchildren.